ItzRenzo/InfernalTresures/README.md

 # InfernalTreasures

 A comprehensive Minecraft plugin that adds treasure hunting while mining!
-Find valuable treasures hidden in blocks as you mine, with biome-specific loot, multiple item system integrations, and highly customizable features.
+Find valuable treasures hidden in blocks as you mine, with biome-specific loot, multiple item system integrations, customizable GUI browsers, and highly configurable features.

 ## 🌟 Features